kthohr/optim/README.md

 * Parallelized C++11 library of local and global optimization algorithms, as well as root finding techniques.
 * Numerous derivative-free algorithms including advanced metaheuristics.
-* Constrained optimization: from simple box constraints to complicated nonlinear constraints.
+* Constrained optimization routines can handle simple box constraints to systems of complicated nonlinear constraints.
 * Built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/) for fast and efficient matrix-based computation.
+* Released under a permissive, non-GPL license.

 ## Status

 The library is actively maintained, and is still being extended.

-Algorithms:
+A list of algorithms includes:

 * Newton's method, BFGS, and L-BFGS
 * Nonlinear Conjugate Gradient